SirDap/tripodvideoninja/_posts/2018-07-17-resizing-videos-in-after-effects.markdown

 On the iMac with 12 GB RAM however, I had no trouble queueing up multiple renders.

 ### Footnotes
-[^1]: Red Giant's video guide for the Instant 4K plugin <https://www.redgiant.com/tutorial/getting-started-with-instant-4k/>
+[^1]: Red Giant's video guide for the Instant 4K plugin, from where my default settings were taken from. <https://www.redgiant.com/tutorial/getting-started-with-instant-4k/>
-[^2]: The 853x480 file could only be resized to 1920x1079 in QT X because of roundoff error.
+[^2]: The 853x480 file could only be resized to 1920x1079 in QuickTime Player X because of roundoff error.
 Hence the slight 1 pixel height difference when cycling between the two files.
-[^3]: This slideshow is rendered with Javascript, and is not a GIF, in order to minimize compression losses.
+[^3]: This slideshow is not a GIF.
+It's rendered with Javascript with two PNG images, in order to minimize compression losses.